vietcuongmonad/typing-game/README.md

 ### Web links

-The loading time is quite long but the website is definitely working, please be patience!
+The loading time is quite long (because of not using premium package of heroku, sorry I'm poor).
+Please be patience, the website should be working fine!

 https://typing-game-testing.herokuapp.com/